 You may lose companions, family, and others.
 From many points of view, it can want to begin once again.
 Individuals progressing out of their faith feel overpowered and uncertain of what is right.
 Treatment can help unravel a part of these confusing sentiments.

-At this point, your character may be changing, and you don’t know how that fits in your faith perspective.
+At this point, your character may be changing, and you don’t know how that fits into your faith perspective.

 As you develop, change, and go to a more grounded comprehension of what your identity is, it tends to be difficult to impart this to yourself.